open-edge-insights/eii-core/DataAgent/README.md

 ## gRPC server module testing alone (Tests gRPC interfaces: Internal: GetConfigInt("RedisCfg"|"InfluxDBCfg"), External: GetBlob("imgHandle))

 ### Pre-requisites:
-If the ETA is running on a node behind a coporate network/proxy server, please set IP address    of the node in the no_proxy/NO_PROXY env variable  on the system where you are executing
+If the IEI is running on a node behind a coporate network/proxy server, please set IP address    of the node in the no_proxy/NO_PROXY env variable  on the system where you are executing
 the grpc clients so that the communication doesn't go via the proxy server.
-Eg. `export no_proxy=$no_proxy,<ETA node IP address>` If this is not set, one would into gRPC errors like `StatusCode.UNAVIALABLE`
+Eg. `export no_proxy=$no_proxy,<IEI node IP address>` If this is not set, one would into gRPC errors like `StatusCode.UNAVIALABLE`

 * Start go gRPC external client: `go run DataAgent/da_grpc/test/go/clientTest.go --input_file=[input_image_file_path] --output_file=[output_image_file_path]`.